Rules have constantly evolved for Short Sales, as the Banks are getting stronger they are getting tougher on the home owners.

 A. There are several reasons your lender may be interested in other options than foreclosure.
 Most times, the lender will lose substantial financial losses, on average $50,000, from a home foreclosure.
 Mortgage companies are not interested in owning and selling Orange County homes.

-I am not an attorney and cannot give actual legal advice.
-Please contact a real estate attorney for more information and answers.
-If you are interested in more details please send me an email at deepak@HouseInSoCal.com
+Disclaimer for all of my websites: I am not an attorney or a CPA so I cannot give any legal advice.
+Please contact a real estate attorney for any legal answers.
+If you are interested in discussing our situation & practical solutions to get out of it please send me an email at deepak@HouseInSoCal.com for scheduling a confidential meeting